-Compressors are work absorbing devices which are used for increasing pressure of fluid ( Air , oil, Refrigerant ) at the expense of work done on fluid.
+Compressors are work-absorbing devices that are used for increasing the pressure of the fluid ( Air, oil, Refrigerant ) at the expense of work done on fluid.
 The compressors used for compressing air are called air compressors.
-Compressors are invariably used for all applications requiring high pressure air.
-Some of popular applications of compressor are, for driving pneumatic tools and air operated equipments, spray painting, compressed air engine, supercharging in internal combustion engines, material handling (for transfer of material), surface cleaning, refrigeration and air conditioning, chemical industry etc. Compressors are supplied with low pressure air (or any fluid) at inlet which comes out as high pressure air (or any fluid) at outlet.
+Compressors are invariably used for all applications requiring high-pressure air.
+Some of the popular applications of compressors are, for driving pneumatic tools and air operated equipments, spray painting, compressed air engine, supercharging in internal combustion engines, material handling (for transfer of material), surface cleaning, refrigeration and air conditioning, chemical industry, etc. Compressors are supplied with low-pressure air (or any fluid) at inlet which comes out as high-pressure air (or any fluid) at the outlet.
 Work required for increasing pressure of air is available from the prime mover driving the compressor.
-Generally, electric motor, internal combustion engine or steam engine, turbine etc. are used as prime movers.
+Generally, electric motor, internal combustion engine or steam engine, turbine, etc. are used as prime movers.

 Reciprocating Compressor :

 A reciprocating compressor is a positive-displacement machine that uses a piston to compress a gas and deliver it at high pressure.
 Various compressors are found in almost every industrial facility.

 Reciprocating compressors have been the most widely used for industrial plant air systems.
 The two major types are single acting and double acting, both of which are available as one or two-stage compressors.
 The Single acting cylinder performs compression on one side of the piston during one direction of the power stroke.
 Two-stage compressions reach the final output pressure in two separate compression cycles, or stages, in series.